zhekov/wkb-micro/ReadMe.txt

 2. Antivirus warnings.
 ----------------------
-As of today (2022-08-23), 1 out of 71 virustotal antivirus engines flags the WKB Layout installer as "malicious".
-It seems to flag flag any program packaged with NSIS.
-If you are unsure, get the source code and compile it yourself (see p.4 below), or ask somebody to do so.
+As of today (2022-11-21), 1 out of 72 virustotal antivirus engines flags the WKB Layout installer as "malicious".
+This is a common occurense for software packaged with NSIS.
+If you have suspicions, get the source code and compile it yourself (see p.4 below), or ask somebody to do so.

 3. User accounts.